 Students must maintain the following cumulative grade point average to retain financial aid eligibility:

-For financial assistance purposes, students will be limited to the following number of attempted hours to complete their degree or certification program:
+For financial assistance purposes, students enrolled in graduate degree or certification programs that require 36 semester hours will be limited to 54 attempted hours to complete their program.

 - Grades of F or NC

 The following are considered hours attempted and successfully completed/earned:

 Grades of A, B, C, D, CR, and IP

 Successful Credit Hour Completion Rate

 Students must successfully complete/earn a minimum of 67% of all attempted semester credit hours.
 Note: All partial credit hours will be rounded down to the nearest hour.